morph-l2/morph-doc/src/docs/protocol/Architecture.md

-A General Layer2 workflow is like this:
+A General Layer 2 workflow is like this:
 1. Users send transactions to sequencers
 2. Sequencer receives the transaction, generates block and excute block
 3. Transactions will be put into batches and submitted to Layer1 Contracts for data availability